 Once you verify the script file works, you’ll likely want to save it somewhere and create a shortcut to it that you can customize.
 Just right-click-and-drag the file to where you want the shortcut, and choose “Create Shortcut Here” when prompted.
 You can then change any properties you like for the shortcut, including assigning a keyboard shortcut for launching it.

-If you prefer not to use a VBscript, or if your computer is having issues running the script, you can also create a regular shortcut that creates a script by using System Restore’s command line parameters.
+If you use Windows 8 or 10—or if you use Windows 7 and prefer not to use a VBscript—you can also create a regular shortcut that creates a script by using System Restore’s command line parameters.
 The only real downside of doing it this way is that you can’t add a description for your restore point.

-Right-click anywhere you want to create the shortcut and on the context menu, choose New > Shortcut.
+To create the shortcut, right-click anywhere you want to place it and on the context menu, choose New > Shortcut.

 On the Create Shortcut window, copy and paste the following command in the “Type a name for this shortcut” box and then click Next.